cauldronio/cauldron-pool-scheduler/README.md

 If the transaction is committed, the worker starts with the new job.
 If not, we consider this as if the intention was not able of running, and start over again.

+## Targets

+Targets is how kinds of intentions are modelled.
+A target is, for example, GitHub, or Git.
+Each target will have its own set of concepts.
+For example, for GitHub, we need tokens, repositories, instances (deployments of GitHub or GitHub Enterprise).
+Each target is built around one or more "kinds" of intentions.
+For example, for GitHub, we need intentions to get a list of repositories for an owner, to get the enriched index for a repo, to get the raw index for a repo, etc. Some of them may have
+precedences: for example, for getting the enriched index, you need the raw index first.
+A target intention may also create (when done) other intentions.
+For example, when the intention to get the list of repos for a GitHub owner is done, it could create enriched GitHub index and enriched Git indexes for all of them.

+Targets are implemented in separate files in `targets` directory.
+Those files are Python modules implementing classes for the intentions (inheriting from Intention, with a separate table), and other auxiliary classes.
+For example, for GitHub, we have Instance, Repo, and Token as auxiliary model classes, and IRaw and IEnriched as Intention classes.